Aboard the World's Only Luxury Icebreaker

 Experience the thrill of polar adventures by stepping aboard a kayak or a zodiac to get up close and personal with the wildlife.
 And even at the poles, the call of the sea inspires the most audacious to become one with the environment by experiencing icy waters wearing a dry suit or simply ordinary swimwear.
 This is truly a magical moment to experience.

 The exploration continues on board, with experts providing incisive and invaluable insights as they decode this fascinating ecosystem with you; covering topics such as biology, history, geology and the study of the ice and the oceans.
-By featuring observations from the decks, fascinating presentations and citizen science sessions involve rewarding in-depth discussions about research and protecting the poles, all with the purpose of creating a better understanding of the place of man in his environment.
+By featuring observations from the decks and fascinating presentations involve rewarding in-depth discussions about research and protecting the poles, all with the purpose of creating a better understanding of the place of man in his environment.
 Read

 Le Commandant Charcot

 Superbly refined environment, generously sized spaces… Le Commandant Charcot combines sophistication with openness and a warm, friendly atmosphere.